If you need assistance in identifying construction site health hazards discussed in this article, contact us at 973-366-4660 or email@example.com.

 Written By: Robert E Sheriff, MS, CIH, CSP, President

-When we think of construction sites, especially those involving infrastructure like bridges, tunnels and highways, we usually picture heavy equipment like bulldozers, excavators, steamrollers and heavy duty dump trucks.
-These visible signs of construction activity tend to make us think more of safety problems than of health hazards.
-But the reality is that there can be just as many, if not more, health-related hazards then there are safety one: moreover they may not be easily recognized or can affect your health many years after the job is done.
+When we think of construction sites, especially those involving infrastructures like bridges, tunnels, and highways, we usually picture heavy equipment like excavators, bulldozers, steamrollers and heavy-duty dump trucks.
+These visible signs of construction activity tend to make us think more about safety problems than of health hazards.
+But the reality is that there can be just as many, if not more, health-related hazards then there are safety ones.
+Moreover, they may not be as easily recognized or can affect the health of the workers many years after the job is done.

 Construction activities are on-going throughout the year.
-That means that construction workers on infrastructure projects will have to deal with extremes of heat and cold temperatures in most parts of the country.
+This means that construction workers on infrastructure projects will have to deal with extremes of heat and cold temperatures in most parts of the country.

-There are biological hazards as well.
-Poison ivy, poison oak and poison sumac are three common plants that pose health risks.
-Wild dogs, rats, snakes, ticks (Lyme Disease), mosquitoes, bees, hornets and wasps can also be significant health hazards on a work site.
+There are biological hazards that the workers may deal with as well.
+Poison ivy, poison oak, and poison sumac are three common plants that pose health risks.
+Wild dogs, rats, snakes, ticks (Lyme Disease), mosquitoes, bees, hornets, and wasps can also be significant health hazards on a work site.

-There is also potential for chemical exposures on a construction site.
-Under dry conditions, dust is usually generated by bulldozing and excavating, the most common dust hazard is SILICA- now specifically regulated by OSHA (29CFR 1925.1153!
-Are the soil particles that make up the dust cloud coated with a hazardous chemical from industrial contamination such as asbestos, lead, mercury, chemicals, oil or gasoline residues.
-This is often the case when building demolition is involved especially old industrial buildings.
+Additionally, are the soil particles that make up the dust cloud coated with a hazardous chemical from industrial contamination such as asbestos, lead, mercury, chemicals, oil or gasoline residues?
+This must be addressed for it is often the case when building demolition occurs, especially for old industrial buildings.
 Even if the dust is considered non-hazardous, working in a dusty environment can produce eye, nose, throat irritation and respiratory problems.
 What is worse is that the effects of exposure may not show up until many years thereafter-such as with Asbestos (Asbestosis, Lung Cancer, Mesothelioma).

-Most construction projects specify that a Site Specific Health and Safety Plan (HASP) be developed that addresses all the safety and HEALTH hazards and what to do to protect workers and neighbors, based on property history, soil testing, groundwater sampling, and even adjacent properties.
+Most construction projects specify that a Site-Specific Health and Safety Plan (HASP) be developed that addresses all possible safety and HEALTH hazards within the area and discusses what to do to protect workers and neighbors.
+These plans usually based on property history, soil testing, groundwater sampling, and even adjacent properties.